afbeelding overleg voor de computer

 How do the Tilburg plans relate to the national Recognition & Rewards program?

-In 2019, Universities of the Netherlands (UNL), research funders (NWO and ZonMw), university medical centers (NFU), and the KNAW jointly published the position paper Room for Everyone's Talent: a plea for a new way of recognizing and rewarding that does justice to the different domains in which academics are active: education, research, impact, and leadership.
-At the national and international level, universities, research institutions, and research financiers work closely together.
-After all, the culture and systemic change that Recognition & Rewards aims for can only be realized together.
+In 2019, the Universities of the Netherlands (UNL), research-funding organization (NWO and ZonMw), the Dutch Federation of University Medical Centres (NFU), and the KNAW jointly published the position paper Room for Everyone's Talent.
+It is a plea for a new way of recognition and rewards that does justice to the changes science has gone through in recent decades, by recognizing all the different domains in which scientists are active: education, research, impact, and leadership.
+On a national and also international level, universities, research institutions, and research-funding organization are working closely together in this.
+After all, the culture and system change that Recognition & Rewards aims to achieve can only be achieved together.

-Within the national program, the focus is on the academic career.
-The Tilburg program Recognition & Rewards is part of the broader vision on talent development for all employees: Use (y)our Talents .
+Within the national program, an important focus is on different ways to shape academic careers (diversification).
+In Tilburg, the Recognition & Rewards program is part of the broader vision of talent development: Use (y)our Talents for all employees.
 Tilburg University thus explicitly broadens the recognition and appreciation of talent to the entire university community.
-In this vision, the development of strengths, teamwork, a culture of continuous feedback, reflection and open dialogue, and personal leadership are central.
+The Tilburg vision focuses on developing strengths, working together in teams, a culture of continuous feedback, reflection and open dialogue, and personal leadership.

 Why does the Tilburg program have different domains compared to the national program?